I Ching Hexagram 20

 A student asked: “Sir, how is it that you are old, but have the appearance of a child?”
 The master replied: “It is because I have not been worn down by going against the Way.”

-Line 4 Contemplating what others experience = looking broadly at their benefit.
+Contemplating what others experience = looking broadly at their benefit.
 Changes to (12) Standstill.
 Beyond purely selfish motives, you observe how your actions influence others.
 You may need to make a sacrifice for the benefit of the team beyond selfish aims.
 Social awareness furthers your growth where you can make significant contributions.
-Until you climb out of a purely self centered perspective, you may reach a Standstill.
-A shift in perspective can open the way forward.
+Until you climb out of a purely self centered perspective, events may come to a Standstill.